Stella Parton

 Stella Mae Parton (born May 4, 1949) is an American country singer and songwriter widely known for a series of country singles that charted during the mid-to-late-1970s, her biggest hit being "I Want to Hold You in My Dreams Tonight" in 1975.
-She is the younger sister of singer-songwriter Dolly Parton and the older sister of the late Randy Parton and former actress Rachel Parton George.
+She is the younger sister of singer-songwriter Dolly Parton, the older sister of actress Rachel Parton George and Randy Parton, and the aunt of singer Heidi Parton.